Balla05/Word-list/README.md

 # wÖrter

 This is a simple project that I have built for myself.
-I am currently learning German and I wanted to create something that would help my language process, specifcally when it comes to learning vocabulary.
+I am currently learning German and I wanted to create something that would help my language learning process, specifcally when it comes to learning vocabulary.

 The wÖter app helps me: